 It is a truly wonderful food.
 It seems to act to stop the spread of cancer in a number of ways, for example by stopping blood supply forming for tumours.

-Garlic has a number of active ingredients.
-It contains selenium, tryptophan and sulpher based active agents that attack cancer cells.
+Garlic also kills microbes and yeasts - after taking drugs and antibiotics the body is often susceptible to these.
+Garlic is also anti-inflamatory in the body.
+It has a number of active ingredients.
+It contains selenium, tryptophan and sulphur-based active agents that attack cancer cells.

-Two or three raw cloves of garlic per day will ward off more than vampires.
+Two or three raw cloves of garlic raw per day will ward off more than vampires.

-And cherries, aubergines, red grapes - indeed any purple coloured fruits and vegeatables.
+And cherries, aubergines, plums, red grapes - indeed any purple coloured fruits and vegeatables.
 They contain anthocyanins (and sometimes also resveratrol).
-Anthocyanins have been shown to kill cancer cells; resveratrrol has research supporting its role in fighting certain cancers like blood and brain cancers too.
+Anthocyanins have been shown to kill cancer cells; Resveratrrol has research supporting its role in fighting certain cancers like blood and brain cancers too.

 Lentils, chickpeas, beans and even soya etc. are a great source of fibre and protein without the animal fat.

 Pulses also contain isoflavones, phytoestrogens.
 People get confused about plant oestrogen.
 The cells of your body have oestrogen receptor sites.
 When one form of human oestrogen (oestradiol) binds to them, the result is havoc inside your cells.
 About 40 times less potent is human oestrogen oestrone and about 40 to 50 times less potent still are plant oestrogens.
 Now which would you rather have sitting on your receptors?
 Pulses also provide fibres like lignans that can help neutralise free-radicals in the gut and blood stream.